Actuarial cost method definition

 /What is the Actuarial Cost Method?

 The actuarial cost method is used by actuaries to determine the amount of periodic payments that an employer must make into a pension plan.
 The outcome of using this method is a payment figure that, when combined with the return on investment on funds already invested, offsets the amount of payments made from the plan.
-The goal of the actuarial cost method can be achieved by using either of the approaches noted below.
+The goal of the actuarial cost method can be achieved by using either of the approaches noted below:

+Cost approach.
 The cost approach calculates the estimated total benefit to be paid out and then works backwards to determine the total periodic cost required to meet the projected benefit.

 Related AccountingTools Course